 Our goal is to share the knowledge that will empower you to make the best decisions for your child’s Early Intervention Program.
 The therapies in an Early Intervention Program are especially important because of the brain’s incredible plasticity during the first few years of life.
 The brain remains plastic throughout life, and harnessing the potential early on can make a lasting impact on your child’s future growth and development.

-What is “early intervention?”
 In the field of child development, the term “early intervention” refers to therapeutic services for infants and young children who have a delay in reaching developmental milestones.
 In the field of autism therapy, early intervention often refers more specifically to therapeutic services provided to children before starting kindergarten.
-These early intervention services may include sensorimotor and communication therapies, such as occupational, physical, music and speech-language therapy.
+These early intervention services may include sensorimotor and communication therapies, such as occupational, physical, music, and speech-language therapy.
 They might also include Applied Behavioral Analysis (ABA) therapy or developmental and relationship-based therapies.

-What are the benefits of early intervention?
+Early intervention is important because the first three years of life is a critical developmental period in a child's life.
 Research studies have found that when a child with autism receives early intervention, there can be improvements in cognitive ability and language skills (both receptive and expressive language).
-Children can also show improvements in daily life skills such as using the bathroom, bathing, feeding and other functional activities.
+Children can also show improvements in daily life skills such as using the bathroom, bathing, feeding, and other functional activities.

 1. Integrated Medical Care